-Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.
+Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

 .
-Your free air quality and comfort analysis is the first step to assess your home’s level of air pollution.
+Your complimentary air quality and comfort analysis is the first step to assess your home’s level of air pollution.

-Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
+Discover more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more suggestions from Service Experts Commercial HVAC: